life-itself/community/vault/setting-the-world-to-rights-residency.md

 Emotionally, we will also prepare ourselves to be open-minded with embodied practices and bohmian dialoguing.
 We will deal with the resistance to imagining a better world because this creates disappointment with life as it is.
 The ideal participants will be looking to use the conversations to help fuel their own decisions about how they persoanlly will be part of something larger.

+The Arc of the residency will move over the weeks from the immediate threats of the polycrisis and misinformation (in the first two weeks) to the wider arc of cultural change.
+It will start with a sense of grounding, and a focus on climate change.

 ## Facilitators

 The residency will be faciliated by Life Itself co-founder, Liam Kavanagh and Victoria Wilding.